dotnet/AspNetCore.Docs/mvc/overview.rst

 Web UI and Web APIs
 -------------------

 In addition to being a great platform for build websites MVC has great support for building Web APIs.
 With MVC you can build RESTful services that can reach a broad ranch of clients including browsers and mobile devices.

 MVC includes support for HTTP content-negotiation with built-in support for form data, JSON and XML.
 Write custom formatters to add support for your own formats.

 Use link generation to enable support for hypermedia.

+With MVC you can easily enable support for `cross-origin resource sharing (CORS) <http://www.w3.org/TR/cors/>`__ so that your Web APIs shared across multiple Web applications.

 Because MVC supports both Web UI and Web APIs as a unified framework you can leverage common infrastructure for model binding, request validation and handling cross-cutting concerns via filters.

 Test-driven Development
 -----------------------